SermetPekin/eseas-repo/README.md

 cd jdemetra/jswacruncher
 ```

-After downloading `jwsacruncher`, you need to specify its location when using the `SeasonalOptions` function from the `eseas` package.
+After downloading `jwsacruncher`, you need to specify its location when using the `Options` function from the `eseas` package.

 ## Usage